 Notwithstanding the above, we also ensure regulatory compliances are adhered to by understanding the mandates and regulatory policies.
-Transparent corporate governance practice is closely monitored within the Group via the respective department heads.
+Transparent corporate governance practice is closely monitored within the Group via respective department heads.

-In addition, we also ensure that the relationship with vendors and suppliers are upheld and preserved.
-Standard operating procedures for contract negotiation, supplier audit, evaluation, registration and tendering are in place to ensure fair and equitable treatment to the vendors and suppliers.
+In addition, we also ensure relationship with vendors and suppliers are taken care.
+Standard operating procedures of contract negotiation, supplier audit, evaluation, registration and tendering are put in place to ensure fair and equitable treatment to the vendors and suppliers.

 At IWCity, we understand that regularly engaging with stakeholders through multiple platforms is essential in understanding their key concerns and being responsive to their expectations.
-The table below highlights our approach towards engaging key stakeholders who are most impacted by or impacting our business.
+Table below highlights our approach towards engaging key stakeholders who are most impacted by or impacting our business.